Interdicting Restructuring Networks with Applications in Illicit Trafficking: Computational Results: Application-based Analysis

 We can see that there is a significantly larger increase in flow after restructuring when recruitment of new participants is allowed.
-This supports the idea in criminology literature that interdicting at lower levels does not decrease the flow as much as as we would hope, since lower level participants are replaceable.
+This supports the idea in criminology literature that interdicting at lower levels does not decrease the flow as much as is commonly assumed, since lower level participants are replaceable.
 Additionally, we note that the flow of MFNIP after restructuring with organization restructuring at an attacker budget of $140$ is larger than that flow with a budget of $130$.
+Because MFNIP does not account for restructuring, the interdiction plan identified using a budget of $140$ was able to initially disrupt more of the flow, but also allowed a different set of restructurings to occur.
+These restructurings resulted in significantly more flow in the resulting network.
 Even though we have a better capability to disrupt the network, this demonstrates that how we disrupt the network is just as important when we consider its ability to restructure after the interdiction.
 We also observed that the defender budget constraint was rarely fully used in the optimal bilevel solutions, indicating that we were also essentially solving the problem where we allow unlimited restructuring but constrain it based on where we have interdicted.

 We note that there is very little difference in the flow values between the base data set and the adaptation with organizational restructuring.
-This is due to the fact that the interdiction decisions don't allow for these additional arcs to be restructured; the interdiction decisions do not disrupt high enough in the network.
+This is due to the fact that the interdiction decisions do not allow for these additional arcs to be allowed to be restructured by not disrupting high enough in the network.
 Ideally, we would want interdiction decisions to disrupt higher in the network, as we can see that disrupting lower in the network appears to reduce the flow significantly, but the presence of recruitable participants outside the network can drastically increase the flow after restructuring.
-To measure the impact of interdicting higher in the network, we include the constraint on interdicting leadership (see Appendix A for more details).
+To measure the impact of interdicting nodes that are in higher tiers, we include the constraint on interdicting leadership (see Appendix A for more details).
 Figure \ref{fig:200_1_base_il} plots the base instance flows with the interdicting leadership constraint, and Figure \ref{fig:200_1_or_il} plots the flows with organizational restructuring and the interdicting leadership constraint.